Chevrolet Corvette (C1): Design and engineering

 Three body variants were created.
 The roadster was built as the Corvette, the Corvair fastback variant never went into production, and the two-door Nomad station wagon was eventually built as the Chevrolet Nomad.

-During the last half of 1953, 300 Corvettes were to a large degree, hand-built on a makeshift assembly line that was installed in an old truck plant in Flint, Michigan while a factory was being prepped for a full-scale 1954 production run.
-The outer body was made out of then-revolutionary glass fiber reinforced plastic material.
+During the last half of 1953, 300 Corvettes were, to a large degree, hand-built on a makeshift assembly line that was installed in an old truck plant in Flint, Michigan, while a factory was being prepped for a full-scale 1954 production run.
+The outer body was made of then-revolutionary glass fiber reinforced plastic material.
 Although steel shortages or quotas are sometimes mentioned as a factor in the decision to use fiberglass, no evidence exists to support this.
-In calendar years 1952 and 1953 Chevrolet produced nearly 2 million steel-bodied full-size passenger cars and the intended production volume of 10,000 Corvettes for 1954 was only a small fraction of that.
+In calendar years 1952 and 1953, Chevrolet produced nearly two million steel-bodied full-size passenger cars, and the intended production volume of 10,000 Corvettes for 1954 was only a small fraction of that.

 The body engineer for the Corvette was Ellis James Premo.
 He presented a paper to the Society of Automotive Engineers in 1954 regarding the development of the body.
-Several excerpts highlight some of the key points in the body material choice:
+Several excerpts highlight some of the points in the body material choice: